Javea Port (Puerto de Xàbia)

 Restaurant Pòsit

-I love Pòsit, as its located right next to the Playa De La Grava and offers the most beautiful views while eating locally sourced fish from the local marina and drinking wine.
+I love Restaurant Pòsit, as its located right next to the Playa De La Grava and offers the most beautiful views while eating locally sourced fish from the local marina and drinking wine.
 There’s nothing quite like it!

 Posit offers some of the freshest seafood dishes in the area, such as salted sea bass, bacalao, and mussels.